zkBob/zeropool-relayer/README.md

     }
     ```

+- `/maxNativeAmount` - returns maximum amount of pool's tokens (already denominated) that can be swapped to native tokens in one withdrawal transaction.

 - `/params/hash/tree` - hash of pool tree proving parameters.

 - `/params/hash/tx` - hash of pool transaction proving parameters.